Strategies for Setting Business Goals

 If the goals you set for yourself and your business are not within your control, you just might be setting yourself up for failure.

-are Your Business Goals Setting You Up For Failure?
+Are Your Business Goals Setting You Up For Failure?

 Woman writing business goals in a notebook.
 Text - Creative business goal setting - How to set goals that prime your creative business for success.